SlashNetUA/EnterpriseScrolls/manuals/exdos-man-en/exdos-6using-disk.md

 when the message appears.
 You will notice that the directory is now included within your text.

-When using the word processor to create files for use by other programs, or to operate as batch files (see appendix E), you will find it most convenient to use the PRINT function of the word processor.
+When using the Word Processor to create files for use by other programs, or to operate as batch files (see [appendix E](exdos-a5batch-files.md)), you will find it most convenient to use the PRINT function of the Word Processor.

-With your text on the word processor screen, press **Fkey 3** (PRINT) and the following prompt will appear:
+With your text on the Word Processor screen, press **Fkey 3** (PRINT) and the following prompt will appear:

 `Press ENTER for parallel printer, or type device-name:`

 When you see this prompt, give a filename and then press **\[Enter\]**.
-Your word processor text will be saved on disk, under the filename specified, in "ASCII" format.
-This format will allow the text to be used by other programs, or by the TYPE command (see the reference section).
+Your Word Processor text will be saved on disk, under the filename specified, in "ASCII" format.
+This format will allow the text to be used by other programs, or by the [TYPE](../dos-commands/cmd-type.md) command (see the reference section).